andrewt0301/hse-acos-course/docs/part1ca/13_MultiIssue/lecture.md

    * The buffer to store data being copied is allocated in the heap (use system call 9).
      The buffer size is specified in standard input.
    * Buffers for storing source and target names are also allocated in the heap (their size is 256 bytes).

+1. Update the [add_scalar.s](add_scalar.s) program to make it waste tell CPU cycles.
+   User the loop-unrolling technique.
+How many cycles are used now?

 ## Homework